20jam/php-oop/readme.md

 **Please run phpcs and solve all issues before creating a pull request**

 (i) This project is not about a real code lib.
 It's about OOP examples for better understanding.
 That's why the ruleset.xml exclude 2 fundamental PSR1 rules.

+**Areas of contribution**

+- Adding Examples
+- Adding notes to better understand Examples
+- Adding challenges with there solutions in `./src/challenges`
+- Revising, rephrasing or adding new notes in readme to better clarify something.